Songhay Publications and the Concept of the Index

 - the Blog Index

 Behind the visual design is the information design (too many years of my life was spent here).
-Both of these visual layouts are driven by a static JSON file this getting closer and closer to shapes of the models in Songhay.Publications
+Both of these visual layouts are driven by a static JSON file this getting closer and closer to shapes of the models in Songhay.Publications.
+Today, I assume Songhay Index data will eventually look like this:

 [